-- Eligibility for head of state Eligibility for first chamber - Municipal government
+- Eligibility for head of state Eligibility for first chamber

+- Eligibility for first chamb

+Municipal government

 Provincial and district municipalities are bodies of local government.
 They enjoy political, economic, and administrative autonomy on the matters within their jurisdiction.
 Municipalities of villages are created pursuant to law.